 Busy morning…reheat a slice for a protein-packed breakfast.

-In fact, I would argue that a plastic bag filled with quiche ingredients, ready to thaw and cook at a moment’s notice, is one of the most important items to have in your freezer. 🙂
+In fact, I would argue that crustless quiche to make ahead and freeze in a bag, ready to thaw and cook at a moment’s notice, is one of the most important items to have in your freezer. 🙂

 Crustless Asparagus Quiche Notes

-Below are notes for making this quiche plus tips to customize this recipe to your liking, because once you’ve got the foundation down, substituting is a breeze.
+Below are notes for making this easy dish plus tips to customize this recipe to your liking, because once you’ve got the foundation down, substituting is a breeze.

 Fresh, crisp asparagus is the star of this recipe!